 We are open to all ages!
 However, anyone under the age of 18 must be accompanied by a racing adult (parent or legal guardian) when participating.
 Those under the age of 18 are not eligible for Midwest Masters awards.
 Only adult results are submitted to US Ski & Snowboard.

-Participants must have a Full Season or Daily License through US Ski & Snowboard, which costs $115 or $20 respectively.
-On top of this, Midwest Masters charges Race Fees which are charged per Race.
-Race Fees are typically $15 per Race.
 For the average racer, the cost per race is well under $20, inclusive of License Fees and Race Fees.
-For members who come to a lot of races, the cost per race can be as low as $10 per race.
+For members who come to a lot of races, the cost per race can be as low as $10 per race!

-Midwest Masters also offers very heavily discounted Early Season Packages, which are only available during the summer months.
+Midwest Masters also offers very heavily discounted Early Season Packages, which are only available through mid-October.
 See the Events page for details on these Packages if still available.

 Please see the Race Series FAQ page for more details on Licenses and Race Fees, and how to sign up.

 Age Classes are defined by the following groups based on the racer's age on December 31 of that race season:

 Every year, Midwest Masters creates Ability Classes that are meant to group skiers of the same ability.
 Assignment into these groups is set at the beginning of the year, per event, based on previous year's results.
 This allows racers to gauge their racing to those of the same ability, regardless of age or gender.
 Ability Classes add a high degree of competitiveness to our racing!